 As for me I wanted to be a cartoonist so i wound up as a "Kevin".

 I spent a lot of time by myself and there wasn't any video games about, and the TV was in black & and white.
 I would come home from school and watch "The Lone Ranger, Looney Tunes, and The Three Stooges" every afternoon.
 I purchased a lot of Mad magazines.
 Life wasn't much fun as a child because the home was ran like the Department of the Navy so my escape was a blank piece of paper and a #2 pencil...

 I had attended 16 different schools by the time I learned to drive because of the transferring from one Naval Air Station to another.
 I remember one place only being there 3 months so you really overcome the fear of talking to complete strangers.
 You have to if you want to make a friend or two.
 However the cartooning was my world.

-The Art Institute I attended was a white Chevy station wagon, and we would be moving from one Naval air station to another.
-Mom and step~dad would be up front smoking and chatting.
-My desk was a clipboard, I sat right behind the driver, drawing cartoons until I was cross-eyed.
+The only Art Institute I ever attended was a white Chevy station wagon, and we would be moving.
+Mom and step~dad would be up front smoking cigarettes and talking about junk.
+My desk was a clipboard and I sat right behind the driver, and I was drawing cartoons until I was cross-eyed.
 To my right was my little step~sister playing with a doll.
-My older brother was way in the back collecting farts.
+My older brother was way in the back of that station wagon collecting farts.